Aboriginal life expectancy

 Consequently, in May 2009, the ABS introduced a new methodology to “better compensate for a significant undercount of Indigenous death records” .

-According to the “experimental figures” released by the ABS the life expectancy gap has narrowed .
+The new “experimental figures” released by the ABS show the life expectancy gap has narrowed , from 20 years previously to approximately 10 years.

 A gap of either 10 or 17 years is utterly unacceptable in a country like Australia that prides itself on a fair go for all.—Tom Calma, Aboriginal and Torres Strait Islander Social Justice Commissioner